 SA Objective Commentary Score 1.Balanced communities It is not clear whether there is sufficient land available at this location to accommodate the proposed allocation for Rayleigh, given the constraint of the Upper Roach Valley recreation area. ?

-2. Healthy and safe communities 3.
-Housing 4.
-Economy & amployment Development is within close proximity to the Upper Roach Valley recreation area and Hockley Woods SSSI, therefore positive benefits for health.
-Potential to connect with Thames Gateway Greenway proposal 16.
-Potential health effects from increased air and noise pollution, as significant traffic likely to be routed through Rayleigh town centre.
-This location is further from employment opportunities than a number of other locations in Powleigh, although it may also + ? + + + + + + + + + + + + + + + + + + employment number of other locations in Rayleigh, although it may also benefit from closer access to Hockley.
-5. Accessibility The location is a similar distance to the town centre/ Railway station as location 7; however there may also be the opportunity to enhance public transport services, given the quantum of development possible.
+2. Healthy and safe communities Development is within close proximity to the Upper Roach Valley recreation area and Hockley Woods SSSI, therefore positive benefits for health.
+Potential to connect with Thames Gateway Greenway proposal 16. + ? + Potential health effects from increased air and noise pollution, as significant traffic likely to be routed through Rayleigh town centre.
+3. Housing 4.
+Economy & employment This location is further from employment opportunities than a number of other locations in Rayleigh, although it may also benefit from closer access to Hockley. + 5.
+Accessibility The location is a similar distance to the town centre/ Railway station as location 7; however there may also be the opportunity to enhance public transport services, given the quantum of development possible.
 The railway line poses a constraint to access from the location, and much of the traffic from this location would consequently need to travel through Rayleigh Town Centre. + ?
 6. Biodiversity The location is close to Hockley Woods SSSI and its development has the potential for negative effects on the site through increasing recreational use and disturbance.
 Through increasing traffic on the B1013, there is also the potential for increased air pollution, which may negatively affect the SSSI.
-This is likely to be more of a concern for this site (than West Hockley, for example) due to the size of allocation required at Rayleigh. ?
+This is likely to be more of a concern for this location (than West Hockley, for example) due to the size of allocation required at Rayleigh. ?
 7. Cultural Heritage Development at this location will increase traffic flows through Rayleigh Conservation Area, with potential negative effects through increased pollution and noise disturbance. ?
 8. Landscape & townscape Development in this location could potentially infringe upon the Upper Roach Special Landscape Area (SLA).
 A smaller SLA (Hockley Woods) is to the south of this location and could be adversely affected by development.
-Significant development at the site also has greater potential to lead to coalescence of Rayleigh and Hockley.
-9. Climate change & energy 10.
+Significant development at this location also has greater

+9. Climate change & potential to lead to coalescence of Rayleigh and Hockley. energy 10.
 Water No significant effects identified.
-0

-11. Land & Soil Located on Grade 3 Agricultural land-no significant impact identified.
+0 11.
+Land & Soil Located on Grade 3 Agricultural land-no significant impact identified.
 0 12.
 Air Quality Located on the south side of the railway line, development on this scale could exacerbate poor air quality in Rayleigh, as much of the traffic from this location would consequently need to travel through Rayleigh Town Centre.
-This would have a negative effect on the proposed Air Quality Management Area in Rayleigh. , 13.
-Sustainable Design & construction
+This would have a negative effect on the proposed Air Quality Management Area in Rayleigh.
+13. Sustainable Design & construction